jmd-dk/concept/_sources/parameters/parameters.rst.txt

 Also readily available for use in parameter files is the special ``paths`` variable.
 This is a ``dict`` holding the absolute paths to various useful directories and files.
 In fact, the content of the ``paths`` ``dict`` is supplied by the ``.paths`` file.
-In addtion to all of these paths, the ``paths`` ``dict`` also store the absolute path to the parameter file in which it is used.
+In addition to all of these paths, the ``paths`` ``dict`` also store the absolute path to the parameter file in which it is used.
 A nice way to ensure that the output is dumped into a proper but unique location is then to use